 Keeping mail, address book and calendar up to date across different computers can be surprisingly difficult.
-Once you have a desktop at work and a laptop for out and about and a phone, well, it just gets complicated.
+Once you have a desktop at work, a laptop for out and about as well as a tablet and phone, well, it just gets complicated.

 I’m a long time Mac user, have paid my MobileMe dues and tried all sorts of other tricks over time.
 But never really had it sorted.